B-class Melbourne tram: History

 In preparation of the conversion of the St Kilda and Port Melbourne railway lines to light rail, two prototype B1-class trams were built in 1984 and 1985 at the end of an order for A1-class trams.
 They were followed by 130 B2-class trams built between 1987 and 1994.
 All were built by Comeng and later ABB in Dandenong.
 They were the first articulated trams on the Melbourne tram network, and the B2-class were the first air-conditioned trams.

-On the request of the Victorian transport minister, who wished the last of the B2-class order to be low-floor trams, an articulated low-floor design was developed by Comeng from 1989.
+On the request of the Victorian Transport Minister, who wished the last of the B2-class order to be low-floor trams, an articulated low-floor design was developed by Comeng from 1989.
 The tram was to ostensibly utilise the components from the B-class and be partially low-floor, with internal stairs over the bogies.
 The design progressed quite far, with concept art, design schematics, and a mock up produced, and work on the first body shell commenced.
 The project was cancelled in 1990, with the new transport minister opting to finish the full B2-class order instead of the low-floor variant; this was on the back of disputes between Comeng and the Public Transport Corporation, a cabinet reshuffle, and ABB's acquisition of Comeng.
 The prospect of low-floor access was raised again in the late 1990s when the Public Transport Corporation considered adding a low-floor section to the B-class trams, between the two sections.
 However, at a cost of $700,000 per tram it was not considered cost effective, and not carried out.

 When the Melbourne tram network was privatised in August 1999, 55 B2-class passed to M>Tram, while the two 'B1-class' and other 75 B2-class went to Yarra Trams.
 All became part of the Yarra Trams fleet in April 2004 when the network was reunited.

-In 2007 the dot-matrix displays on the B1 class trams were replaced with LED equipment and cab air-conditioning fitted in 2009.
+In 2007, the dot-matrix displays on the B1 class trams were replaced with LED equipment, and cab air-conditioning was fitted in 2009.
 In 2014, an upgrade of the interiors commenced.
-Seats were removed and replaced with 'lean seats' as fitted on C and C2 class trams, that increases capacity by seven to nine passengers while providing space for prams and shopping carts, while extra hand rails will also be installed floor to ceiling, and seats will be re-covered.
+Seats were removed and replaced with 'lean seats' as fitted on the C and C2 class trams, increasing capacity by seven to nine passengers while providing space for prams and shopping carts, while extra hand rails were also installed floor to ceiling, along with seats being re-covered.
 These changes were aimed at increasing capacity while providing better use of space and flow through the vehicles.
 Step-well lighting was also improved, providing better visibility by changing to LED lighting.
 The program aimed to add capacity of approximately 1,100 passengers to the B-class fleet and was completed in early 2014.

-In June 2015, the installation of automated onboard passenger information system, similar to that used on the E class fleet, commenced at Camberwell depot.
+In June 2015, the installation of an automated onboard passenger information system, similar to that used on the E class fleet, commenced at Camberwell depot.
 This program also changed over the entire B class fleet destination displays from the previously fluorescent-lit dot-matrix to the more visible, bright orange LED type seen on the Z3 class.